• About

 Even if it’s not raining, if you find yourself in a windy spot of Ireland (particularly the Cliffs of Moher or Giant’s Causeway), having a rain jacket as your outer layer will help insulate your body and keep you warm.

-My rain jacket is the Columbia Women’s Switchback Jacket in the mango color.
+My rain jacket is the Columbia Women’s Switchback Jacket in mango (which sadly does not seem to be available in the current Switchback version).
 I got this jacket in size large (I’m 5’7″) so I could have enough room to wear a couple of layers underneath.
 For example, I could wear an undershirt, long-sleeved t-shirt or sweater, my fleece jacket, and sometimes even a vest underneath my rain jacket and was still able to zip it up!

 Sticking with Columbia, I got my husband the Columbia Men’s Watertight II Rain Jacket and I’d give it a thumbs up for Ireland travel.